AbdullahVC/AbdullahVC/README.md

 ---

 > “I believe in continuous learning and consistent improvement.
-My focus is on writing clean code, understanding the full development lifecycle, and contributing to impactful projects.”
+My focus is on writing clean code, understanding the full development lifecycle, and contributing to impactful projects — both in traditional web and emerging Web3 ecosystems.”